What are the aims of this leaflet?

 No, treatments help to control the condition, but do not cure it.
 The treatments may put the condition into remission, which means that there may be no signs of it for a period of time, but it can then come back.
 Whilst discoid eczema has been known to disappear for no apparent reason, there is no guarantee that it will not reoccur.

 How can it be treated?

 - Mild topical steroids are not usually strong enough to treat inflamed active discoid eczema.
-The mainstay of treatment is a potent or super potent steroid cream or ointment.
+The mainstay of treatment is a potent or very potent steroid cream or ointment.
 This should be applied as prescribed to all affected areas, avoiding the surrounding normal skin, until the redness and swelling subsides.
-Treatment should be restarted at the first sign of recurrence.
+Treatment should be restarted at the first sign of recurrence (the symptoms coming back).

 - Combination creams or ointments with steroid and antibiotics or antiseptics may be useful.